DeepLcom/google-sheets-example/README.md

 `true` and save the script, the `DeepLTranslate` function will be disabled and already-translated cells will not be re-translated.

-### Built-in re-calculation detection
+### Built-in re-translation detection

-Finally, automatic re-calculation detection is built-in to the script, however unfortunately tests have shown the detection technique used is not fully reliable.
+Automatic re-translation detection is built-in to the script, however it is disabled by default because unfortunately tests have shown the detection technique used is not fully reliable.

+There is an `activateAutoDetect` variable at the top of the provided script ([DeepL.gs](DeepL.gs)) to activate the automatic re-translation detection.
+Set it to `true` to enable this feature.

 ## Contributing feedback and improvements